featherbread/magic-mirror/README.md

 - Writing manifests to destination registries as soon as the required blobs are known to exist there.

-As Magic Mirror discovers which blobs and platform-specific manifests it will need to copy, you may see the total blob and platform counts in the progress output continuously increase at the start of the operation and eventually level off.
-Even though Magic Mirror can have copies for many different images in flight at the same time, it will try to group blobs and platforms together to increase the number of full images that finish copying in the event that things get interrupted.
+When Magic Mirror starts a copy operation, you may see the total blob and platform counts in the progress output increase as it discovers the specific blobs and manifests for the source images, and eventually level off.
+Even though Magic Mirror can have copies for many different images in flight at the same time, it will try to group blobs and platforms together to increase the number of fully copied images if it gets interrupted.